How to Install a Garage Door Opener

 Mount the Header Bracket

 The garage door opener mounting bracket, also called the header bracket, secures the carriage tube to the wall above the door.
-The exact location depends on the type of door, but it is usually installed at the door center point.
+It is usually installed at the door center point.

 - Measure two inches above the first mark and make a second mark.